Moving Van Cost Calculator: The True Cost of a Rental Truck in 2026

 Tax5–10% (varies by state)All companies

-The fuel service charge is the most expensive trap.
-If you return a truck with less fuel than at pickup, the company charges $5–$9/gallon — double the pump price.
+The fuel service charge is the most expensive trap: return a truck with less fuel than at pickup and you're billed $5–$9/gallon — roughly double the pump price.
 Always fill up at a gas station near the return location.

 Worked Example: U-Haul vs. Penske for a 1,200-Mile Move

-The Lopez family is moving from Miami, FL to Nashville, TN (approximately 1,200 miles) with a 3-bedroom home.
+The Lopez family is moving from Miami, FL to Nashville, TN (~1,200 miles) with a 3-bedroom home.
 They need a 20–22 ft truck.
 Here's the true cost comparison:

 Cost ComponentU-Haul 20'Penske 22'